 Adjunct professor job in Howell, MI

-Adjunct Faculty (In Person) - Business Law Cleary University invites candidates to apply for a position as an Adjunct Faculty in undergraduate coursework related to our undergraduate courses in Business Law for the Spring 2026 Semester (beginning in January 2026).
-The academic team at Cleary University seeks passionate, student-centered Adjunct Faculty who are highly engaging and intrinsically motivated to create meaningful, transformational, and dynamic learning experiences for our undergraduate student body, which includes traditional campus-based students, student athletes, and returning adult students at our Livingston (Howell, MI) campus.
+Adjunct Faculty (In Person and Hybrid) - Cross Cultural Relations Cleary University invites candidates to apply for a position as an Adjunct Faculty in undergraduate coursework related to our undergraduate courses in Cross Cultural Relations for the Spring 2026 Semester (beginning in January 2026).
+The academic team at Cleary University seeks passionate, student-centered Adjunct Faculty who are highly engaging and intrinsically motivated to create meaningful, transformational, and dynamic learning experiences for our undergraduate student body, which includes traditional campus-based or hybrid students, student athletes, and returning adult students at our Livingston (Howell, MI) campus.

 We are looking for caring, supportive higher education professionals who are dedicated to playing a critical role in the early personal, cognitive, and social growth of students to fulfill Cleary University's Mission to "provide an intimate and inclusive, student-centered business education that instills the values of The Cleary Mind in our community."
 A key characteristic for these individuals is their dedication to forming a set of strong professional skills that students will use throughout their undergraduate education and professional careers.